blahcat/blahcat.github.io/content/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 ## Final words ##

-Although this technique is not as click-and-play like AFL since it requires a bit more work, it offers non-negligeable pros:
+Although this technique is not as click-and-play like AFL since it requires a bit more work, it offers non-negligible pros:

   - excellent reliability, makes easy for fuzzing network services → focus on parsing functions (no network stack to handle etc.). perfect for can focus on